Blockchain

 Expected consensus

-Expected consensus (EC) is the underlying consensus algorithm used by Filecoin.
-EC is a probabilistic Byzantine fault-tolerant consensus protocol that runs a leader election among a set of storage providers to submit a block every epoch.
-Like proof-of-stake, Filecoin uses proof-of-storage for the leader election, meaning the likelihood of being elected depends on how much provable storage power a miner contributes to the network.
-The storage power of the network is stored in the storage power table and managed by the Storage Power Actor.
+Expected Consensus (EC) is the consensus algorithm underlying Filecoin.
+EC is a probabilistic, Byzantine fault-tolerant protocol that conducts a leader election among storage providers each epoch to determine which provider submits a block.
+Similar to proof-of-stake, Filecoin’s leader election relies on proof-of-storage, meaning the probability of being elected depends on how much provable storage power a miner contributes to the network.
+This storage power is recorded in the storage power table, managed by the Storage Power Actor.

-At a high level, the consensus process relies on Drand to provide distributed and verifiable randomness to keep leader election secret, fair and verifiable.
-All the election participants and their power are drawn from the Power Table, which is calculated and maintained over time by the Storage Power Consensus subsystem.
-Eventually, EC takes all valid blocks produced in this epoch and uses a weighting function to select the chain with the highest weight to add blocks.
+At a high level, the consensus process uses Drand to provide distributed, verifiable randomness, ensuring that leader election is secret, fair, and unbiased.
+Election participants and their storage power are drawn from the Power Table, which is continuously calculated and maintained by the Storage Power Consensus subsystem.
+Ultimately, EC gathers all valid blocks produced in an epoch and applies a weighting function to select the heaviest chain, adding blocks accordingly.

 Block production process

-The process of producing a block for each epoch can be briefly described as follows:
+The block production process for each epoch is as follows:

 • Elect leaders from eligible miners.

-• Eventually, select the heaviest chain to add blocks.
+• Select the heaviest chain to add blocks.

 Finality

-EC enforces a version of soft finality whereby all miners at round N will reject all blocks that fork off before round N - F. F is set to 900.
-This is important to enforce finality at no cost to chain availability and functionality.
+EC enforces soft finality, where miners at round N reject blocks forking off before round N - F (where F is set to 900).
+This ensures finality without compromising chain availability.

 Proofs